-The cardiothoracic surgeons at Dell Children’s Regional Heart Program use the latest technology to treat and repair the entire spectrum of congenital and acquired defects in infants, children and adolescents.
+The pediatric cardiac surgeons at the Texas Center for Pediatric and Congenital Heart Disease use the latest technology to treat and repair the entire spectrum of congenital and acquired defects in infants, children and adolescents.
 In consultation with other physicians and the child’s family, the surgeons create a surgical plan according to each individual’s unique heart defect and history.

 All surgical procedures are performed under the care of specially trained pediatric cardiac anesthesiologists.
 Procedures that require cardiopulmonary bypass are performed with pediatric perfusionists.
 Perfusionists operate the heart-lung machine which provides oxygenation and circulation to the body during open-heart surgery.
 Pediatric cardiologists perform transesophageal echocardiogram (TEE) during surgery to assess heart function.